 Is Asbestos in Your House Dangerous?

-Asbestos is a natural mineral composed of thin fibers.
-When residential construction products made with asbestos are damaged, those fibers become airborne and could pose a danger to anyone who inhales the toxic dust.
+When residential construction products made with asbestos, a mineral composed of thin fibers, are damaged, those fibers become airborne.
+Asbestos fibers pose a danger to anyone who inhales them.

 Where Can Asbestos Be Found in Your House?

 If you have an older home, asbestos may be found in various building materials used in your house, such as paint, insulation and floor tiles.
 Many U.S. homes and public structures, such as schools, government housing and office buildings built before the 1980s, contain asbestos in:

 - Cement asbestos board siding/undersheeting